Effective Date: March 16, 2020

 You can add, update, or delete information as explained above.
 When you update information, however, we may maintain a copy of the unrevised information in our records.
 You may request deletion of your account by emailing us.
 It is your responsibility to maintain your current email address with us.

-**Provisions That Apply Only to Citizens and Residents of the European Economic Area and Switzerland:
+Provisions That Apply Only to Citizens and Residents of the United Kingdom, European Economic Area, and Switzerland:

-What is our legal basis for processing Personal Data (EEA and Swiss visitors only)?
+What Is Our Legal Basis for Processing Personal Data (UK, EEA, and Swiss visitors only)?

-If you are a visitor from the EEA or Switzerland, our legal basis for collecting and using the Personal Data described above will depend on the Personal Data concerned and the specific context in which we collect it.
+If you are a visitor to our Site and/or a user of our Services from the UK, EEA, or Switzerland, our legal basis for collecting and using the Personal Data described above will depend on the Personal Data concerned and the specific context in which we collect it.
 However, we will normally collect Personal Data from you only where we need the Personal Data to perform Services for you for which you have contracted with us, or where the processing is in our legitimate interests or rely upon your consent where we are legally required to do so and not overridden by your data protection interests or fundamental rights and freedoms.
 In some cases, we may also have a legal obligation to collect Personal Data from you or may otherwise need the Personal Data to protect your vital interests or those of another person.

 Your Data Rights Under GDPR